ryanmend/IoT-Device-Security-Assessment/src/02_framework/device_model.md

 - **Firmware:** "Firmware is a software program or set of instructions programmed on a hardware device" ([source][tech_terms_firmware]).
 It is used to control the device and the communication between device-internal and -external elements (data in- and output via network data services).
 Firmware is stored on a memory and executed by a processing unit.
 In regards of device firmware, the following components might be potential targets for a penetration test:

-  -   **Installed firmware:** Installed firmware refers to firmware that is already installed on a device.
-It might be the target of dynamic analyses and usually handles the storage and processing of sensitive user data.

-  -   **Firmware update mechanism:** A firmware update mechanism is part of the firmware and defines how firmware updates, in the form of firmware packages, can be installed on a device.
-A crucial responsibility of a firmware update process is to ensure that only proper firmware packages can be installed and executed.[^1]

   *Examples: OS, RTOS, bare-metal embedded firmware*

-- **Network data service:** Network data services refer to programs or parts of programs, used to transfer data between two or more components via an interface (e.g., network, bus).
+- **Network data services:** Network data services refer to programs or parts of programs, used to transfer data between two or more components via an interface (e.g., network, bus).
 These services are part of the firmware and can be used to transmit data, receive data or both.

   *Examples: network service, debug service, bus listener*